Life Span

 Care of Peanut and Norway Maple

-Care of Peanut and Norway Maple include pruning, fertilizers, watering etc. Peanut pruning is done No pruning needed and Norway Maple pruning is done Remove damaged leaves and Remove dead leaves.
+Care of Peanut and Norway Maple include pruning, fertilizers, watering etc. Peanut pruning is done and Norway Maple pruning is done Remove damaged leaves and Remove dead leaves.
 In summer Peanut needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Norway Maple needs Lots of watering and in winter, it needs Average Water.